IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Technical-Research--ILIAS-API.md

 ### 2. Retrieve lecture recordings / videos from a course

+Retrieving the lecure recordings or videos from a course currently seems like a non-trivial task.

+The course-route(s) discussed in [section 1](#1-retrieve-meta-information-on-a-users-courses) list direct children of the course in their content-key given an id of the course in question, but no recursive children after that.

+In the routes available by default in the RESTPlugin there is a `v1/files/:refid` route, which retrieves any files given a valid `refid` in the database.
+However, this is direct downloading only.

+Another possible candidate for accessing objects (recursively) is the route `v1/ilias-app/objects/:refid` (or its equivalent `v2/ilias-app/objects/:refid`), where (according to the code) a recursive list of elements per object and its subobjects is created and returned.
+**However**: until now there is apparently no way to easily access those routes, even with an API-key which has the rights to access this route.
+The response will be a "Unknown route" error.

 ### 3. Retrieve slide sets from a course

+As the procedure would likely be equivalent, see [section 2 for details](#2-retrieve-lecture-recordings--videos-from-a-course).

 ### 4. Check / retrieve course membership (i.e. which courses is a given user a member of / who are the members of a given course)

+Checking course membership is possible in both ways.

+As the example response in [section 1 for a specific course](#1-retrieve-meta-information-on-a-users-courses) shows, the course has a `members`-key, which holds the id of the users enrolled in this course.

+On the other hand, a course using the generic request `v1/course` should only appear in the list if the user is actually a member of the course, thus this property is already given.

+## Integration - Results

+Integration with ILIAS is possible and should be done.
+Because we further abstract the connection to a learning management system, it should be easy to access the relevant data for that in ILIAS.

+The problem is the data exchange.
+Downloading and uploading direct files is possible (see [section 2](#2-retrieve-lecture-recordings--videos-from-a-course)), but there is no concrete way of getting an overview of nested items inside a course (apparently, this is to confirm).

+The data model should all in all be compatible with the one presumably used in IT-REX.

 ---